UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/anonymous-functions.md

 Source: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/index

 ## Lambdas
-Lambda expressions tend to be the most concise and expressive form, and are probably now the most commonly used.
+Lambda expressions tend to be the most concise and expressive form of delegate, and are probably now the most commonly used.
 Aside from using a slightly different syntax, _type inference_ can be used to shorten them to make them more concise and expressive.

 We define and store a lambda as we did with a delegate
 ```C#